 Assignments/Quizzes may be given as a "Ticket to Class" or to enhance learning of the course material.
-These activities will count toward 10% of the total course grade.
+If it is a gradable assignment, it will count toward 10% of total grade.
+If it an "AHA" moment, or "Muddiest Point question", it will not be calculated as a grade, but will be required for the student to attend class.

-Students will have F. A. Davis Edge quizzes that will be completed outside of class time and have a time scheduled to complete them.
-You only have one attempt on these quizzes and the honor code is in place as this is not a group assignment.
-Class ID: E2F40EE115.
-The class ID is required to enter the course and complete any assignments.
-Davis Edge Quizzes will be due before 8 am on the due date.
-The quiz will be closed at 8 and will not accept any late work.
+Students may have ATI assignments/quizzes/modules, Workbook assignments or other assignments that will be completed outside of class time and have a time scheduled to complete them.
+You only have one attempt on these assignments and the honor code is in place as these are not group assignments.

+All assignments will be due on their scheduled due date before 8 am.
+NO late work will be accepted.